MiguelBel/MinimalViewer/README.md

 There is two arguments:

 - Selector for the root div
 - The viewers.
 It should be an array of hashes.
+One or more viewers can be set

 A viewer is composed of: